tiagozini/go_tictactoe_online/README.md

     * app.conf, the main configuration file for the application, which contains standard configuration parameters
     * routes, the routes definition file.

+gameroom

+    The gameroom classes directory contains all entities of this game and the business logic of them.
+    Each entity has a separated class file and main entity is the class Game.

 messages